• Skip to primary navigation

 Ingredients

-• 10 oz can of tomatoes and green chilies Rotel
+• 10 ounce can Rotel, tomatoes and green chilies, drained

 Instructions

-• Pour the corn mixture into a small baking dish that has been sprayed with non-stick cooking spray.
-Top with the remaining cheese and bake for 30 minutes or until the dip is hot and bubbly.
+• Pour the corn mixture into a nine-inch cast iron skillet, pie plate, or 5.5 x 8-inch baking dish sprayed with non-stick cooking spray.
+Sprinkle the rest of the cheese evenly over the top and bake for 30 minutes or until the dip is hot and bubbly.

 Notes

-I like Monterey Jack cheese because it melts beautifully.
-You can also use any Mexican blend of cheeses.
+I like to use Monterey Jack cheese in this recipe because it melts beautifully.
+You can also use any Mexican cheese blends.
+Purchased pre-shredded cheese works fine in this recipe.

 Nutrition